ramonamerong/hladownload/README.md

 * `-h, --help` Show an help message and exit.
 * `-o, --output_directory OUTPUT_DIRECTORY` Directory to save the output files to.
 For every output flag (`-H`, `-E` or `-F`) that is enabled, a separate directory (`/alleles`, `/eplets` or `/frequencies`) will be created in the output folder with the output files.
 The output folder defaults to the current folder.
 * `-d, --database_version DATABASE_VERSION` The IMGT/HLA database version github (https://github.com/ANHIG/IMGTHLA) to use to retrieve HLA alleles from.
 Defaults to the latest branch.
 * `-a, --alleles ALLELES` Indicate the HLA alleles for which an alignment, frequencies and/or eplets should be outputted.
 The alleles can be a combination of ranges and comma separated allele names without spaces: 'A\*01:01:01:01-A\*01:01:01:09,B\*01:01:01:01'.
-The default is all alleles for all loci that are included in the given IMGT/HLA database version.
+If an allele cannot be found, it will be automatically replaced by its higher/lower resolution variants in the IMGT/HLA database.
+These alleles will then be reported in the eventual alignment and eplet files.
+However, for allele frequencies higher/lower resolution alleles will only serve as a replacement if both their allele frequencies can be found and if the flags `->` and/or `-<` have been used.
+The default is that all alleles of the given IMGT/HLA database version are included (for HLA alignment and eplets) or all alleles for which frequencies can be found (for frequencies).
 * `-A, --alleles_file ALLELES_FILE` Indicate in a file the HLA alleles for which an alignment, frequencies and/or eplets should be outputted.
 The allele names should be separated by new lines in the file.
 This argument overrides the alleles specified with `-a`.
 * `-n, --no_null` Flag to indicate whether HLA null alleles should be excluded.
 * `-g, --group_DRB345` Flag to indicate whether HLA alleles of the DRB3, -4 and -5 loci should be grouped under a single locus 'DRB345'.

 ### Examples
-**Will be updated later!**
+`hladownload -a A*31:01 -o output -H -s A 1-10 -E -F -r Europe Australia -> -n` Using this command, no alleles corresponding to 'A\*31:01' will be found in the IMGT/HLA alleles.
+Therefore, higher resolution alleles are returned instead for which only codons 1 up to 9 are preserved in the eventual sequence and only eplets occuring in these alleles will be reported.
+In addition, allele frequencies of A*\31:01 or of higher resolution alleles will be reported from the region Europe and Australia.
+Null alleles, however, will all be excluded from the results (otherwise allele A\*31:01:02:03N could have been included).
+The output files of this example can be found under `example_output` on this repository.

 ## Python modules
 When this program has been installed, different submodules can be found under `hladownload`:
 ```
 from hladownload import hla, eplet, frequency
 ```
+See the previous section about [output flags](#output-flags) to see which HLA loci each module supports.

 ### HLA submodule
 The `hla` submodule uses IMGT/HLA per locus allele alignments to allow easy retrieval and slicing of HLA allele sequences/alignments.